jdm-contrib/justdelete.me-chrome-extension/README.md

 This repository is **no longer maintained**.
-There's an unnoficial working chrome extension which can be found at:
+There's an unofficial working chrome extension which can be found at:
 - [Extension on Chrome Web Store](https://chrome.google.com/webstore/detail/just-delete-me/dlhckcablohllindinahbbpnfgblimoe)
 - [Extension source code on GitHub](https://github.com/fregante/jdm)